-Bills for Enterprise customers within the City are computer-generated and included with the water billing.
+Bills for Enterprise customers within the City are included with the water billing.
 These bills are sent to customers on a monthly basis.
 The bills are collected by the Revenue Division of the Finance Department.
 Upon presentation of a bill, a customer is given 21 days to pay the bill and the account becomes delinquent at 45 days.
-Delinquent accounts are subject to disconnection of the customer's water service.
+Delinquent accounts are normally subject to disconnection of the customer's water service; however, in April 2020, the Governor issued Executive Order N-42-20 in connection with the COVID-19 pandemic, which prohibited urban and community water systems like Santa Rosa Water from discontinuing residential service and required such water systems to restore any residential service to occupied residences that had been discontinued for nonpayment since March 4, 2020.
+It is uncertain as to how long Executive Order N-42-20 will remain in effect or what impact it will have on the finances of the Enterprise.
+See "RISK FACTORS - COVID-19 Pandemic."
+As of September 21, 2020, 1,954 residential accounts have avoided disconnection due to Executive Order N-42-20.

 There are three types of accounts: Water/Sewer, Water-only and Sewer-only.
-In fiscal year 2017-18 over 88% of all bills were paid within 36 days of the billing date and therefore do not become delinquent.
-In fiscal year 2017-18, nearly all delinquencies of active customers were brought current within 90 days utilizing disconnection of water service as the main collection tool.
-Sewer usage and fixed charges on domestic accounts for fiscal year 2017-18 billed was \$63.4M.
-Outstanding bills on 984 accounts (mostly closed) were sent to a collection agency was \$283,798 for all services.
-In fiscal year 2017-18, the sewer usage and fixed charges sent to a collection agency was approximately 0.34% of total receivables (approximately \$216,000).
-In fiscal year 2017-18, the collection agency recovered approximately 18% of such amount.
+In fiscal year 2019-20, over 56% of all bills were paid within 36 days of the billing date and therefore did not become delinquent.
+In fiscal year 2019-20, nearly all delinquencies of active customers were brought current within 90 days utilizing disconnection of water service as the main collection tool.
+Sewer usage and fixed charges on domestic accounts for fiscal year 2019-20 billed was \$65.9 million.
+Outstanding bills totaling \$192,445 for 539 accounts (mostly closed) were sent to a collection agency for all services.
+In fiscal year 2019-20, the sewer usage and fixed charges sent to a collection agency were approximately 0.23% of total receivables (approximately \$154,170), and the collection agency recovered approximately 11% of such amount.